TechPlayz/SimpleCLI/README.md

 # SimpleCLI
-A very primitive and simple command line interface made using python
+A very primitive and simple command line interface made using python (Under Active Development)